Use Cases

 Agriculture IoT

-Category: IoT, Sensing, Drones Demands: Long-Range, Low-Power, Low-Complexity
+Category: IoT, Localization Demands: Long-Range, Sensing, Low-Power, Low-Complexity

 Automation in agriculture requires massive use of sensors, deployed over a vast areas of farmland, with: